 Before development begins, consider the impact that developing routes will have on the ecology and local community.
-Too often, development occurs first then the challenge of retaining access and maintaining fixed protection occurs later when the advantage to negotiate on favourable terms with local authorities or landowners has diminished.
-Confirm whether there are exisiting land access agreements in place and for many areas in the Western world, area bolting or new routing policies may exist that govern fixed protection use and specification.
+Too often, development occurs first, and then the challenge of retaining access and maintaining fixed protection occurs later when the advantage to negotiate on favourable terms with local authorities or landowners has diminished.
+Confirm whether there are existing land access agreements in place and for many areas in the Western world, area bolting or new routing policies may exist, which govern fixed protection use and specification.
 For new regions in places such as Asia, the transition from a small group of climbers developing a new crag to hundreds or even thousands of climbers visiting per annum is a considerable one and can often result in conflict with local communities.

 The list below is by no means exhaustive but provides a starting point for the questions to be asking yourself and others!

 - Who owns the land?

 - Can you gain approval to develop?

 - Will the local community get involved and support the cliff development?

 - What is the impact of litter and human waste?

 - Are there any protected fauna and/or wildlife present?

 - Is there likely to be any dangerous wildlife (snakes!)?

 - Are there existing climbers on the cliffs?